Great white pelican

 The great white pelican has been rated as a species of least concern on the IUCN Red List of Endangered Species (IUCN).
 It is listed under Appendix I of the Convention on the Conservation of Migratory Species of Wild Animals, Annexure I under the EU Birds Directive on the Conservation of Wild Birds, and Appendix II of the Berne Convention on the Conservation of European Wildlife and Natural Habitats.
 It is also listed within 108 Special Protection Areas in the European Union.
 It occurs within 43 Important Bird Areas (IBAs) in its European range.
 It is one of the species to which the Agreement on the Conservation of African-Eurasian Migratory Waterbirds (AEWA) is applied.

+Taxonomy

+The great white pelican was formally described in 1758 by the Swedish naturalist Carl Linnaeus in the tenth edition of his Systema Naturae under the current binomial name Pelecanus onocrotalus.
+The species is treated as monotypic: no subspecies are recognised.
+The specific epithet onocrotalus is Latin meaning "pelican".